 In our recent Global Cash Flow Survey, we found an interesting number of lawyers and finance teams globally lacked access to timely financial information.
 In the UK, we found that just 52% of CFOs have access to real-time WIP data, and just a fifth of Partners could readily view this essential information.
 Likewise, in the US just 9% of all respondents had access to real time data for WIP and 21% are using data up to three days old.

 The question of how law firms can improve working capital, and increase liquidity – without accurate, real-time insight to the current state-of-play is even more crucial now.
-Having visibility of key WIP and AR data is surely the first step to ensuring the longevity of healthy cash flow at this time.
+Having visibility of key WIP and Debt data is surely the first step to ensuring the longevity of healthy cash flow at this time.

 In response to our clients contacting us to help them, we have developed an easy to deploy Working Capital Edition of our flagship financial BI Solution - BigHand Quantum.
 We are making this available to assist law firm financial leaders get access to core working capital data.
-The firm-wide dashboards highlight the most important WIP and AR/ Debt metrics for better financial visibility to support business decision making.
+The firm-wide dashboards highlight the most important WIP and Debt metrics for better financial visibility to support business decision making.